-While you could say that Wednesday fans have had a lot to shout about in a negative fashion over recent times, with the club and the team underperforming for one reason or another, there is something to shout about in a positive sense, and that of course is the fans.
+While you could say that Wednesday fans have had a lot to shout about negatively over recent times, with the club and the team underperforming for one reason or another, there is something to shout about in a positive sense, and that, of course, is the fans.

-What’s also great is that Wednesday fans are backing multiple fundraisers and campaigns with their hard earned cash, often pulling together to enable the various projects to be successful in what they’re attempting to achieve.
-A lot gets said about a fan base being a sort of family, but I genuinely think at times it is, and it should be.
+What’s also great is that Wednesday fans are backing multiple fundraisers and campaigns with their hard-earned cash, often pulling together to enable the various projects to be successful in what they’re attempting to achieve.
+A fan base is a sort of family according to many, and I genuinely think it is, and it should be.

 I think the Sheffield Star, who often get stick from supporters, must be championed for the work they’ve done in publicising the good things that supporters in the area do.
 They’re always ready to report on fundraising and projects to give them some great publicity, as are other local journalists via their social media feeds, television and radio.

-If we do manage to get things right on the pitch, there could be even more things to shout and be proud about as time goes on.
+If we do manage to get things right on the pitch, there could be even more things to shout and be proud of as time goes on.